satfra/easy_arxiv/README.md

 cd easy_arxiv

 # Run (handles virtualenv + dependency installation automatically)
-./arxiv-coffeee
+./arxiv-coffee
 ```

-The `arxiv-coffeee` launcher script will:
+The `arxiv-coffee` launcher script will:
 1. Detect whether `uv` or `pip` is available
 2. Create a virtualenv and install all dependencies if needed
 3. Launch the TUI